 the child’s level of communication is and the best

 • Often the sensation of wetting/soiling heightens awareness when

 your child stops wearing nappies and this can

 encourage bladder control.
 It’s often a good idea to start

-children/young people can run around in the garden without wearing
+children can run around in the garden or the house without wearing

 tips to encourage a pattern;